ampproject/amphtml/spec/amp-actions-and-events.md

 AMP also defines `hide`, `show` and `toggle` actions globally that you can trigger on any HTML element.

+**Note:** An AMP element can only be shown if it was previously hidden by a `hide` or `toggle` action.
+Normal elements can set the `hidden` attribute if the element has to be hidden by default.

 For example, the following is possible in AMP.

 ```html